juliamrch/gitlab-docs/.gitlab/merge_request_templates/Navbar_item.md

 - [ ] Link to the merge request that introduced the new page:
 - [ ] Give the MR a descriptive title.
-- [ ] Link to the review app showing the new page:
+- [ ] Optional.
+Link to the review app showing the new page:

 /label ~"Category:Docs Site" ~"global nav item" ~"Technical Writing" ~"type::maintenance" ~"maintenance::refactor" /assign me